 Then, after the system has crashed or been used for a period of time, take a look at this log:

-If there is no log, then the crash isn’t related to a hardware failure.
+If there is no log or the log is empty, then the crash isn’t related to a hardware failure.
 The log will stay empty until a MCE happens.
 Take a look for “uncorrected” errors, as most “corrected” errors can be ignored.
-If there are a consistent number of “uncorrected” errors, the hardware should probably be replaced.
+If there are a consistent number of “uncorrected” errors, the hardware should be examined.

 Please contact support by opening a ticket to get the system repaired or to have failed components replaced.